 Pan and her team of researchers pulled data from the Women, Infants, and Children (WIC) federal assistance program’s Participant and Program Characteristics Report.
 The goal of the study was to determine the prevalence rates of obesity among children from low-income families, identify priority action areas and monitor progress over time.

-During the 2000-2010 biennial census, the CDC found that the overall obesity rate among children of low-income families enrolled in the WIC program had increased significantly since the start of the millennium.
+During the 2000-2010 biennial census, the CDC found the overall obesity rate among children of low-income families enrolled in the WIC program had increased significantly since the start of the millennium.
 The first noteworthy increase occurred in 2004, when the prevalence climbed from 14% to 15.5% in just four years.
 In 2010, the obesity rates among low-income children was at 15.9%.

 When Pan and her team reviewed the WIC PC report again in 2016, their findings were more uplifting.
 Obesity rates in preschoolers — those between the ages of two and four—had declined since 2010 to 13.9%.
-This comes on the heels of a study from the National Heart Blood and Lung Institute (NHBLI) that found cholesterol levels in kids have been dropping as well, though that study noted that obesity remained a problem.
+This comes on the heels of a study from the National Heart Blood and Lung Institute (NHBLI) that found cholesterol levels in kids have been dropping, as well, though that study noted obesity remained a problem.

 Improvements in Program Food Offerings

 WIC’s overreaching goal is to encourage healthy eating among infants and children up to the age of five, as well as pregnant, low-income women.
 As with any federal program, trial and error is necessary to yield substantial improvements.
 In light of the aforementioned findings, it seems as if program directors are on the right track.